CCMS-UCSD/GNPSDocumentation/docs/faq.md

 A: On the select input files popup, click on the shared files tab, and enter speclibs as an import share.

 ![Screenshot](img/shared_libs.png)

+## Analyzing Data

+Q: Can I select more than one file at a time for each group in molecular networking?

+A: Yes.
+Within each group you can select multiple files, even folders of spectra.
+Simply highlight the multiple files/folders you want to select and then add to the appropriate group.

 ## Browser Support